microsoft/Windows-driver-samples/general/echo/umdf2/ReadMe.md

 Open the driver solution in Visual Studio
 -----------------------------------------

 Navigate to the folder that has the extracted sample.
 Double click the solution file (umdf2echo.sln).
 In Microsoft Visual Studio, locate Solution Explorer.
 (If this is not already open, choose **Solution Explorer** from the **View** menu.)
-In Solution Explorer, you can see one solution that contains 3 projects.
+In Solution Explorer, you can see one solution that contains three projects.
 There is a driver project (Driver-\>AutoSync-\>echo), an application project (Exe-\>echoapp), and a package project named **package** (lower case).

 Set the configuration and platform in Visual Studio
 ---------------------------------------------------

 In Visual Studio, in Solution Explorer, right click **Solution**, and choose **Configuration Manager**.
 Set the configuration and the platform.
 Make sure that the configuration and platform are the same for both the driver project and the package project.
 Do not check the **Deploy** boxes.
-Because this solution uses UMDF version 2, you cannot select a configuration earlier than Windows 8.1.

 Locate the built driver package
 -------------------------------

 In File Explorer, navigate to the folder that contains your built driver package.
 The location of this folder varies depending on what you set for configuration and platform.
-For example, if your settings are Win8.1 Debug and x64, the package is in your solution folder under x64\\Win8.1Debug\\Package.

 Run the sample
 --------------